-Maybe, they were on an acceptable term with the circumstance up to that point and then asked whether they saw their situation realistically after those hurtful statements.
+Maybe, they were on acceptable terms with the circumstance up to that point and then asked whether they saw their situation realistically after those hurtful statements.
 As a result of those conclusions, I advise you to exercise carefulness and awareness while using words with others.

 Every situation has its weight, and, understandably, no one can feel the weight of another's burden.
 Still, it may only make us more cautious in our communication.
 However, most of us should remember that not everyone understands how to convey their emotions effectively through words.

 I CAN NOTICE YOUR SUNKEN CHEST AND FLARED RIBS THROUGH YOUR CLOTHES

 This is, without a doubt, next on the list of embarrassing and hurtful comments.

 - Hey, I see you have a deformity.